syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 _Bezier Line(Line Connector)_

-> Note:* The drawn shape will be converted into a Node. * The drawn line will be converted into a LineConnector. * You can continually draw the selected shape. * Lines cannot be drawn continually.
+N>* The drawn shape will be converted into a Node. * The drawn line will be converted into a LineConnector. * You can continually draw the selected shape. * Lines cannot be drawn continually.

 Steps for drawing a Polygon and Polyline Drawing: